Glass Tombstone and Queen Victoria's Friction Tube

 Schoharie, New York

 Plate glass tombstone: Daisy Schoolcraft was the daughter of a man who ran the local glass factory.
 She died in 1887, age 4.
-The unique all-glass tombstone stood in Schoharie Cemetery for 75 years and was even written up in Ripley's Believe It Or Not.
-Then it was smashed by vandals in 1962 -- casualty of a turbulent decade.
+The unique all-glass tombstone stood in Schoharie Cemetery for 75 years and was even featured in Ripley's Believe It Or Not.
+Then it was smashed by vandals in 1962 -- a casualty of a turbulent decade.
 The Museum pieced it together and displays it in a wooden frame.